 Type of auditor's report issued: Unmodified Material weakness(es) identified?
-Yes X_No Significant deficiency(ies) identified that are not considered to be a material weakness?
-Yes X_None Reported Noncompliance material to financial statements noted?
-Yes XNo Federal Awards Internal control over major programs: Material weakness(es) identified?
-Yes X_No Significant deficiency(ies) identified that are not considered to be a material weakness? a Yes X None Reported Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
-Yes XNo Identification of major programs: Name of Federal Program 11.307 U.S. Department of Commerce - Economic (Economic Development Cluster) : Adjustment Assistance Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 0 Auditee qualified as a low-risk auditee?
+Yes X_No Significant deficiency(material weakness? ies) identified that are not considered to be a Yes X None Reported Noncompliance mater rial to financial statements noted?
+Yes XNo Federal Awards Internal control over ma jor programs: Material weakness(es) identified?
+Yes XNo Significant deficiency(material weakness? ies) identified that are not considered to be a Yes X_None Reported Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclo accordance with 2 C osed that are required to be reported in FR 200.516(a)?
+Yes XNo ldentification of major p rograms: CFDA Number(s) Name of Federal Program 11.307 U.S. Department of Commerce - Economic (Economic Development Cluster) Adjustment Assistance 12.003 Community Economic Adjustment Assistance Threats to the Resiliency of a Military Insta • onding to Dollar threshold used to Type A and Type B բ \$750,000 Auditee qualified as a lo ow-risk auditee?
 X Yes No

-SOUTH FLORIDA REGIONAL COUNCIL SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2021
+SOUTH FLORIDA REGIONAL COUNCIL SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2022